-Bussmann series Low-Peak fuses (excluding Class CC) are the only fuses tested and Listed by UL to 300 kA IR.
+Bussmann series Low-Peak fuses (excluding Class CC and CF) are the only fuses tested and certified by CSA to 300 kA IR.
 This high interrupting rating is capable of safely interrupting virtually any available fault current level to be encountered in a 600 V or less system.
 The 300 kA IR provides assurance that when a properly sized Low-Peak fuse is installed, the system is covered for any worst case overcurrent event.